Wheaton College (Illinois): Spirituality

 The chapel, on the corner of Washington and Franklin streets, was dedicated on November 15, 1925.
 The college also used the building for commencements and other assemblies.
 In 1936–37, Wheaton renamed it the Orlinda Childs Pierce Memorial Chapel.
 Neighboring McAlister Hall was home to the Conservatory of Music and housed conservatory faculty offices.

 College Church, across Washington Street from the college, is not formally associated with the college, although it has long been informally closely associated with the college.

 The college holds regular chapel services in Edman Memorial Chapel, named for V. Raymond Edman, the fourth college president, which seats 2,400.
 Edman died in 1967 while speaking in chapel.
 He was preaching about being in the presence of the King, and the recording is available in the Wheaton chapel archives.
 The college also uses the chapel for many events of Wheaton's performing arts programs.
 In 2000, an entirely handcrafted organ made by the Casavant Organ Company of Quebec, Canada, was installed.

 LGBT prohibition

 Students and employees at Wheaton must sign a Community Covenant that classifies "homosexual behavior" as a form of immorality condemned by scripture which they must avoid.
 The college is listed among the least hospitable in the United States for LGBT students by Campus Pride and The Princeton Review because, among other reasons, the college featured an ex-gay movement speaker in a chapel service.

+In 2011, a group of Wheaton alumni established OneWheaton, with the stated purpose of providing allied support to lesbian, gay, bisexual, transgender, and similar students and alums at Wheaton and other colleges.